futurewei-cloud/chogori-sql/docs/K2SqlDesignProposalV1.md

 * The SQL executor initializes the system by first creating two template databases, i.e., template0 and template1.
 We also persist configuration such as system catalog version and a flag to indicate if the system has been initialized or not
 * The SQL executor then creates a default database postgres such that all users use this database by default
 * User table schemas are stored in system catalog in the database.
 User table data and index data are stored in the same collection
-* If a user creates a new database, a new collection is created and system catalog in database template1 is copied into the new collection.
+* If a user creates a new database, a new collection is created and system catalog is initialized by SQL executor.
 New table schemas, data, and indexes are stored into the same collection.
 * However, some of the system catalogs such as pg_database are shared, i.e., its content is for all databases.
 In our storage model, it would make the update very inefficient if each collection holds its own pg_database.
 As a result, we might only put shared system catalog tables such as pg_database in template1.
 To prevent the shared system catalogs becoming a hot spot for the storage layer, the catalog manager in SQL executor should cache them.

 ![SQL Schema and data persistence](./images/K2SqlSchemaDataPersistence021.png)